-It’s a big recruitment tool.
+It’s a big recruitment tool and productivity enhancer for the right people.
 Many people love the idea that they can take a 10 minute break from their work with their toddler or dog or have lunch with a friend on their own time.
 It’s tough to beat our work environment.

 We are nontraditional in just about every way.
 It was kind of a no-brainer.
 We expect a tremendous amount of productivity but if you are the kind of person that needs to clock in and out of an office by mandate in order to have someone monitor your productivity… you’re not our kind of person.

 We start by phone, then go to video chat.
 Lots and lots of meetings are usually necessary.
 Also, a trial period is a must.

 We don’t have protocols per se but everyone seems to get it.
 The tools are just getting better and better.

 Yes, they meet in pods on their own, but we meet as a group at least twice a year for some bonding time and project work.
 We did a pretty awesome L.A. scavenger hunt and Escape Room adventure a few months ago with the entire team and a big luxury bus.

 We’re pretty hands off here.
 We still have a startup culture and everyone is working very hard.
 It hasn’t really been necessary to get too measure-y.
 But, as a remote worker it’s MUCH harder to hide your non-productivity.
 In an office you can do absolutely nothing but appear very busy.
 Not so remotely.
 You must show results, or you get caught.